 But it seems that just because the hyenas aren’t doing well doesn’t mean Simba is.
 The hyenas even start laughing when you mention his name.
 Sora and the others go to find out why “Simba” is so funny, discovering that the Savannah is in just as bad a shape as when they left.
 Well of course it is, the devs would have had to reskin the entire world, and even I don’t expect that.
-Everyone who’s still upset about Zora’s Fountain being frozen at the end of Ocarina of Time knows that retexturing the entire world just isn’t done in the industry.
+Everyone who’s still upset about Zora’s Fountain being frozen at the end of Ocarina of Time knows that retexturing an entire major area just isn’t done in the industry.
 “What do you think could have happened?”
 Sora asks.
-Dragging an unprepared, uninterested slacker onto the throne solely on basis of royal prerogative proved to be a poor system of government and a poorer means of environmental renewal?
+Dragging an unprepared, uninterested slacker onto the throne solely on basis of primogeniture proved to be a poor system of government and an even poorer means of environmental renewal?

-What really riles me is that this lioness makes the same points about this being a shitty system of government I made up the page, except she backs it up with complaints about Simba not doing… things… about the supernatural.
+What really riles me is that this lioness makes the same points about this being a shitty system of government I made up the page, complaining about making Simba king in the first place, except she backs it up with complaints about Simba not doing… things?… about the supernatural.
 I know, I know, this is a world where everything is solved by hitting it (also not a very solid form of government) but if you remove yourself from that context for a half-step (and you must, because Simba later acts like he’s not sure how to solve this problem), the lioness’ demands become preposterous.
 You know, I know the term “strawman” exists primarily in real-world concerns, but I’d like to propose that strawmen can also exist in shitty writing, as a tool to make shitty writing look better in comparison.
 For example, this lioness: “The monarchy is a failed political idea because they don’t fight ghosts.”

 Inside the cave, Sora speaks to Simba, who immediately starts growling and snapping when Scar’s ghost is brought up, because like I said at the outset, the second loop doesn’t mess around with anything that might upset pacing.
 Just to rub it in, Simba essentially accepts Sora’s first words of advice and changes almost his entire outlook.
 I know sometimes you have to hear the obvious truth from your friends, but this is ridiculous… which is why I’m happy to say it doesn’t really work, at least not in the long run.
 For once, KH2 is going to surprise me with a moment of tact… following a tactless scene that implies all is well, but nevertheless.